 Have I lost interest in activities I used to enjoy, both personal and professional?

-Am I struggling to focus on and complete my tasks, even when I try?
+Am I struggling to focus and complete my tasks, even when I try?

 Have I experienced similar feelings of low motivation or lack of inspiration in the past?
 If so, how did I overcome them?

-Asking yourself these questions will help you where you stand and most importantly give you a glimpse on how to solve the problem.
+Asking yourself these questions will help you where you stand and, most importantly, give you a glimpse of how to solve the problem.

 What To Do To Overcome Depression